Brandon Riha

 Brandon Riha (born April 26, 1990) is an American professional poker player from Chickamauga, Georgia currently residing in Las Vegas, Nevada.
-He was Carder England's room mate.
+He was Carder England's roommate.

 Online poker

 Playing under the screen names of "Briha5254" on PokerStars and Full Tilt Poker, Riha's multi table tournament online winnings exceeded $465,000, including a win in the Full Tilt PokerSunday Mulligan for $49,320, a win in the Full Tilt Poker $100 rebuy tournament.
 Brandon has won the BoDog Sunday Major and final tabled the Cake Poker monthly $250 tournament.

 Live poker

 The World Series of Poker

 Brandon turned 21 shortly after "Black Friday" and moved to Las Vegas to begin his career as a live pro.
 Brandon had two cashes at the 42nd Annual World series of Poker.

 Venetian DeepStacks Extravaganza

 Brandon took 2nd place in the 6/21 DeepStacks event for $44,265.